Grasscutters/Grasscutter/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] My pull request is unique and no other pull requests have been opened for these changes
 - [ ] I have read the [Contributing note](https://github.com/Grasscutters/Grasscutter/blob/stable/CONTRIBUTING.md) and [Code of conduct](https://github.com/Grasscutters/Grasscutter/blob/development/CODE_OF_CONDUCT.md)
 - [ ] I am responsible for any copyright issues with my code if it occurs in the future.